hpssjellis/maker100-leaders-robotics/PAC.md

 ## In-Person Summary

-Tonight I'm asking the PAC to consider a small, low-risk experiment: about $2,000 to run a seven-student pilot of a free, open-source robotics and electronics course called Maker100, inside a class that's already running at our school.
+Tonight I'm asking the PAC to consider a small, low-risk experiment: about $2,000 USD to run a seven-student pilot of a free, open-source robotics and electronics course called Maker100, inside a class that's already running at our school.
 Seven is just a doable number to start with, any teacher confident enough could run it with a whole class.

 This isn't a request to create a new course, and it isn't a request to fund something ongoing, the curriculum itself is free and stays online permanently.
 What the PAC funds is hardware and a proof point.
 I'm available to help start it up and support a couple of pinch points during the year, and if your school is nearby in the Fraser Valley I can do that in person, but the course is built so that isn't actually required, any comfortable Arduino maker, teacher, or parent could fill that role.